-Radiation therapy kills cancer cells with beams of high-energy X-rays, gamma rays, or charged particles (called electrons or protons).
+Radiation therapy kills cancer cells with beams of high-energy X-rays (called photons) or charged particles (called electrons or protons).
 It can be used in many ways.
 It depends on the type of cancer you have and where it is in your body.

 Radiation might be used to cure cancer.
-It might also be used to help control the disease by keeping the cancer from growing and spreading.
-Sometimes it's used to help keep the cancer from coming back later.
-It can shrink tumors to ease symptoms, too.
+It might also be used to help control the disease and keep the cancer from growing and spreading.
+It can also shrink tumors to ease symptoms.

 Radiation may be the only treatment needed for some people.
-But it's most often used as part of treatment and given with chemotherapy, surgery, or other cancer treatments.
+But it's most often used as part of treatment.
+It may be given with chemotherapy, surgery, or other cancer treatments.

 What are the different types of radiation therapy?

-Radiation therapy is given as external or internal radiation.
+Radiation therapy can be external or internal radiation.
 The way you get it depends on the type of cancer, where it is in your body, your overall health, and your preferences.
 Sometimes both types of radiation therapy are used.

 External radiation (external beam radiation therapy or EBRT)

-Most radiation treatments are delivered through a large X-ray type of machine that sends the radiation beams through your skin and right at the tumor.
+Most radiation treatments are delivered through a large X-ray type of machine.
+It sends the radiation beams through your skin and precisely directs the radiation at the tumor.
 The beams are often aimed at the tumor from many different angles.
 A radiation therapist works the machine.
 It doesn't touch you.
 And it won't make you radioactive.

 Radiation can affect nearby normal cells.
 So special shields may be used to protect parts of your body near the treatment zone.
-Most of the time, treatment is done 5 days a week for many weeks.
+Treatment is usually done 5 days a week for several weeks.
 These treatments don't hurt.
 They often last only a few minutes.
 They're most often done on an outpatient basis in a hospital or clinic.
 This means you go home the same day.

 Internal radiation (brachytherapy, implant radiation, or systemic radiation)

-Less often, a source of radiation may be put right into your body.
-It might be radioactive seeds or tubes that are put right into or as close to the cancer as possible.
-Sometimes a radioactive medicine is swallowed (ingested) or put into your blood through a vein (injected intravenously or IV).
+Less often, a source of radiation may be put into your body.
+It might be radioactive seeds or tubes that are put into the cancer or as close as possible.
+Sometimes a radioactive medicine is swallowed (ingested) or put into your blood through a vein in an IV (intravenous) line.
 For instance:

-Radioactive iodine can be ingested (taken by mouth) to treat thyroid cancer.
+Radioactive iodine can be (taken by mouth (ingested) to treat thyroid cancer.

-Radioactive medicines can be injected into your blood to travel around your body and attach to and kill bone or liver cancer cells.
+Radioactive medicines can be injected into your blood.
+They travel around your body and attach to and kill bone or liver cancer cells.

 Radioactive seeds can be put right into the tumor to treat prostate cancer.

-An applicator that holds the radiation can be put next to a tumor through a body opening, like into the vagina to treat cervix or uterus cancer.
+An applicator that holds the radiation can be put next to a tumor through a body opening.
+For instance, into the vagina to treat cervix or uterus cancers.

 Internal radiation can be used to give a higher dose of radiation over a shorter time.
-And the radiation only travels a short distance, so it kills the cancer cells with little damage to nearby tissues.
+The radiation only travels a short distance, so it kills the cancer cells with little damage to nearby tissues.

-Internal radiation does make you radioactive for a short time.
+Internal radiation makes you radioactive for a short time.
 You may have to stay in the hospital during treatment, or you may go home.
 Either way, you'll need to protect the people around you.
-Talk with your healthcare provider about the safety steps you need to take when getting this treatment.
+Talk with your healthcare provider about the steps to take when getting this treatment.

 Before you get radiation therapy